kkinnear/lein-zprint/README.md

 file in the current directory or any parent of that directory.
 Zprint will use the first file it finds when searching up from the current directory.
 * Place a `:zprint {}` options map in your `project.clj` file

+## Limiting Configuration for lein-zprint

+Note that some people want a formatter which is less configurable.
+To that end, lein-zprint will also support specification of its operation with only very small number of fixed configurations.
+At present, the only fixed configuration is __default__, where lein-zprint will accept no external configuration, and will format based only on the default configuration and the information in the file.

+If you specify default configuration lein-zprint will ignore all external configuration, including the `$HOME/.zprintrc` file and most of the information in the `:zprint` key in the `project.clj` file.
+The only external configuation it will accept (which doesn't affect the formatting) is the `:old?` key in the `:zprint` map in the `project.clj` file.

+This default configuration is available in two ways:

+  * If you specify "-d" or "--default" on the command line in place of an options map.

+  * If you specify `:command :default` in the `:zprint` map in the `project.clj` file.
+Note that you cannot specify this in the `$HOME/.zprintrc` file, it is only available to the `:zprint` map in the `project.clj` file!
+By using this approach, a project can enforce formatting that is not affected by a users default zprint configuration or by any options map given on the lein zprint command line.

 [bootfmt]: https://github.com/pesterhazy/boot-fmt